AmberberPhan/Amber_weather_project/README.md

 ## Checklist

-- [ ] Implement the methods in `weather.py`.
+- [x] Implement the methods in `weather.py`.
-- [ ] Verify that everything works as intended by running the tests from the command line with `python -m unittest tests/*.py` or by running tests directly in VS Code.
+- [x] Verify that everything works as intended by running the tests from the command line with `python -m unittest tests/*.py` or by running tests directly in VS Code.
+(I used python3 -m pytest command to run the tests in VS code)

 ## Manually starting a guided tour of the project